Alan-Baylis/MultiGrid/Notes/Hours.md

 - Create Block Prefab
 - Create some blocks

-### 5:10-
+### 5:10-5:29

-- Programmatically create Blocks of any size
+- Programmatically create Block pattern of any size

+### 5:30-

+- Change block size to match pattern size

 ## TODO

 ### Implementation Tasks

-- Create Block Test Scene
-- Create statically sized blocks
-- Create Tileable Block Graphic
 - Programmatically create Blocks of any size
 - Display block size text (when highlighted)